nicbeu/Mixbus-TouchOSC-Layout/README.md

    #### Default Feedback
    - Feedback Value: 16638 (cannot be edited directly)
    - Select all options EXCEPT Strip Buttons, Metering as a LED Strip, Signal Present, Play Head Position as Samples, Play Head Position as Minutes Seconds, Extra Select Only Feedback.
-- Load [Mixbus Remote Layout](mixbus7remote-0.1.1.touchosc) into TouchOSC on your tablet (for more Information see [TouchOSC-MK1 Manual](https://hexler.net/touchosc-mk1/manual/configuration-layout)).
+- Load [Mixbus Remote Layout](mixbus10remote-0.1.touchosc) into TouchOSC on your tablet (for more Information see [TouchOSC-MK1 Manual](https://hexler.net/touchosc-mk1/manual/configuration-layout)).
   - If you use the _Ardour Factory Setting_ you have to switch between the panels, eg. go to "Mixer" and then back to "Transport".
 Each panel switch sends a new connect request.

   - Simply push the _refresh_ button in the upper right corner of the first panel, if you use the _manual setup_.

 ## Caveats and Todos
-I have tried to create a stable, reliable and working layout.
-But particularly unfortunate is the shaky support of the panorama setting (input channels does not get reliable feedback from Mixbus, but control panorama setting works) and the incomplete OSC implementation of the master and monitor busses.
-In addition, the handling of prefader sends has not yet been solved from my side.
-Bugs has been reported to Harrison, but so far they did not come back to me.
-Nevertheless chances are good that future releases solve some issues, because Mixbus builds upon [Ardour](https://www.ardour.org) and Ardour does not have, for example, the panorama problem.
+  - Compressor mode selection does not react as expected, but the switching works nevertheless.
+  - Screenshots on this page has not been updated.
+  - New features of Mixbus 10 are not implemented.

 ## The Panels